capstoneelibriaries/JNS-Libraries/concept/script.md

 I constructed this using **Hibernate** and *form-model-binding*.

 Let's confirm the trade request.
 Behind the scenes the *pending* status of the trade request is terminated.
-A *transaction object is genrated*, which contains references to the trade request, the users involved, and the time of the trade.
+A *transaction object is generated*, which contains references to the trade request, the users involved, and the time of the trade.
 The transaction is saved to the database.

 #### Completing the Trades